mcosovic/JuliaGrid.jl/docs/src/man/flow.md

 ##  Power Flow

-The function runs the AC and DC power flow analysis, where reactive power constraints can be used for the AC power flow analysis.
+The function runs the AC and DC power flow analysis, with support for the reactive power constraints.

 The AC power flow analysis includes four different algorithms:
  - Newton-Raphson,